 If you want to spend most of your time hanging above a hole in the ground, surrounded by flies, and slowly dehydrating until somebody finally admits you to a hospital - I recommend skipping the immunizations.
 If you actually want to have a good time: get some shots.

-Malaria is only one of the culprits - if you are clever you contact the tropical institute of the country you are residing in - they will help you out. over 7 years agoAnswered by s. p. via WorldNomads.com
+Malaria is only one of the culprits - if you are clever you contact the tropical institute of the country you are residing in - they will help you out. almost 8 years agoAnswered by s. p. via WorldNomads.com

 Checkout these answers: http://answers.worldnomads.com/questions/germany/2926/hi-everyone-im-travelling-to-bangkok-and-phuket-for-10-days-should-i-get-vaccines-etc-incase-i-get-sick-from-the-food-and-water-thanks

 Malaria can be deadly so be careful: for avoidance take your own mossie net and take loads of repellent ... and depending on exactly WHERE you are going, then consider something like Malarone.

-Bite prevention is the best approach because Malaria isn't your only worry: Dengue fever seems to be a rapidly growing problem from Bali to Burma, so try to avoid getting bitten even by a single mosquito! over 7 years ago
+Bite prevention is the best approach because Malaria isn't your only worry: Dengue fever seems to be a rapidly growing problem from Bali to Burma, so try to avoid getting bitten even by a single mosquito! almost 8 years ago

 Get the shots!
 Your life is worth it.

 Honestly, anything that hinders your travel - and is potentially life threatening - just isnt worth the risk.
 Malaria is very prevalent and is simple to avoid - some tablets, DEET strength bug spray and a net.

-http://www.who.int/en/ is a good website for the latest outbreaks of anything. over 7 years ago
+http://www.who.int/en/ is a good website for the latest outbreaks of anything. almost 8 years ago